Sidewalks/Curbs Frequently Asked Questions

 Q: Who do I contact about personal property damage done by the contractors working in my neighborhood?

-A: If damage is done to your property, you may contact the inspector for the contractor's information, or if you wish, you may file a claim with: the County's Division of Risk Management at 240-777-8920.
+A: If damage is done to your property, you may contact the inspector for the contractor's information, or if you wish, you may file a claim by calling MC311 to report the damage.

 Q: What temperatures are ideal for concrete replacement?